Suggested resources for further reading

 Experience (and/or in alternative of the above indicated education): at least 5 years’ work experience in special departments engaged in activity of judicial police; or at least 10 years’ work experience in Police or other law enforcement agencies (for ex. in the front office desk for missing reports or in other operational departments regarding crimes).

-Job-Related competencies: Communication skills with the ability to present clearly and logically in written and oral form;
+Job-Related competencies: Communication skills with the ability to present clearly and logically in written and oral form.

 Suggested resources for further reading